nadegegriesser/nadegegriesser.github.io/_posts/2015-12-05-Rest-Client-Add-On.md

 ---
 layout: post
-title: Rest Client Browser Add-on
+title: REST Client Browser Add-on
 ---

 You can find REST Client Add-ons for most of the browsers.
 They propose a user friendly interface to generate and send REST requests.